 ![]() |

 Grant's work with toxicology remains unparalleled in ophthalmology.
-It has gone through four editions, the most recent with co-author Joel Schumann. |
+It has gone through numerous editions.
+The Fourth edition was co-authored by Joel Schuman. |